Research in the College of Education

 From locally-based projects to leading research centers with millions of dollars in external funding, the College of Education supports a dedicated community of scholars that values interdisciplinary collaboration to take research beyond the walls of the university and implement change where it matters most: the community.
 Temple’s commitment to applied research has earned the College of Education a reputation as a leader in urban community initiatives and a pioneer in advancing teaching and learning.

 Faculty Research Profiles

-There are more than 70 full-time faculty members in the College of Education, each with diverse research interests and expertise.
+Full-time faculty members in the College of Education each have diverse research interests and expertise.
 Use the directory to learn more about our faculty researchers.